piccolomo/plotext/README.md

 ## Main Updates:
-Note: there are many new features from the previous version, any bug report is useful and very welcomed.ù
+Note: there are many new features from the previous version, any bug report is useful and very welcomed.

 From version 4.0.0: